Akumadan Senior High School

 Akumadan Senior High School is a second-cycle institution in Akumadan in the Ashanti Region of Ghana.

 History

-The school was established in 1976 which is 46 years now.
+The school was established in 1976.
 It is located at Akumadan in the Offinso North District of Ashanti Region and can be found on the left side of the road when coming from Kumasi to Techiman.
 The traditional colour of the school is sea blue.